-In the traditional mindset, visitors come to your site, eventually take an action that turns them into MQLs, are then nurtured until they become SQLs and are passed to the sales team.
+In the traditional mindset, visitors come to your site, eventually take an action that turns them into MQLs, and are then nurtured until they become SQLs.
 But times have changed.

 Sometimes “that’s how we’ve always done it” isn’t the best way moving forward.
 That thinking hinders growth and improvement.
 As new technologies are added and more companies are catching on to the benefits of sales and marketing alignment, it’s easier to track buyers and communicate with prospects through the entire journey.